 The Swiss Hotel Management School has implemented this blended learning approach and has incorporated Babbel into its language program, creating a seamless experience between online and offline learning.
 The combination makes language learning very effective as the students benefit from the best of both worlds.
 Another example is our work with ESMT.
 This international business school uses Babbel to encourage their English students to learn German, which helps them integrate into everyday life in Germany and improve their job prospects post-graduation.

-Organizations that do not offer classroom lessons, can take advantage of our blended learning offer with face-to-face lessons that give learners space to practice speaking and ask questions — all guided by a professional.
+Organizations that do not offer classroom lessons, can take advantage of our blended learning offer with face-to-face video lessons that give learners space to practice speaking and ask questions — all guided by a professional teacher.
+This offer reflects in our products Babbel Live with group video classes and Babbel Intensive with single video classes.

 NGOs can also benefit from semi-formal or formal learning.
 One example comes from our friends at the Federal Agency for Technical Relief (THW).
 This NGO is formed of 80,000 volunteers who assist in civil and catastrophe protection for people both in Germany and abroad.
 As a result, language learning is crucial to the success of THW missions — and that’s where Babbel comes in.
 We’ve provided the volunteer force of THW with full access to Babbel, meaning they can learn flexibly and at their own pace.
 And, because Babbel is available offline, the team can continue their language-learning journey when in WiFi-free areas or while traveling between disaster zones.